AriaLin/Spring2020-Project4-group2/README.md

   + **Duong, Tram** took the lead in carrying out Model 2 (without regularization).
 Duong also took the first cut on creating Model 2 main R Script and Markdown file.
 Her script serves as the main reference for Model 2 in the Main.HTML and Main.RMD file because her model has the best performance.
 Duong actively took part and shared her thoughts during our weekly group discussion.

   + **Gong, Saier** took the lead in carrying out Model 1 (with regularization).
 Gong also took the first cut on creating Model 1 main R Script and Markdown file.
 Her script serves as the main reference for Model 1 in the Main.HTML and Main.RMD file because her model has the best performance.
-Duong actively took part and shared her thoughts during our weekly group discussion.
+Gong actively took part and shared her thoughts during our weekly group discussion.

   + **Lin, Hongshan** carried out Model 2 (without regularization).
 Lin actively took part and shared her thoughts during our weekly group discussion.